On Thanksgiving morning I received an unexpected email from someone whose name sounded vaguely familiar but that I couldn’t place.

 But how in the world had all this come about?
 How had he gone from being the star of his high school English class to serving a 22-year prison sentence?
 And what exactly had happened while he was locked up that resulted in the governor commuting his sentence?

-WLA will publish the result of that conversation and some related conversations next Monday.
+WLA will publish the result of that conversation and some related conversations two final upcoming chapters.

 But in the meantime, it will help to read the back story, in the form of Dennis Danziger’s 4-part series about the teenage John Rodriguez.